MartinPaulikat/CF-HistoGAN/README.md

-# VAGAN-lightning
+# CF-HistoGAN

-A pytorch-lightning version of the VAGAN.
-The VAGAN was introduced by Baumgartner, C.F. et al. (2018).
+...
+This method is based on the VAGAN by Baumgartner, C.F. et al. (2018).
 Their implementation can be found here: https://github.com/baumgach/vagan-code.